adamws/kicad-kbplacer/README.md

     <td align="center" style="vertical-align: middle;">Allow autoplacement</td>
     <td>
       Enables automatic diodes positioning.
-When turned on, each diode will be placed next to the switch footprint of the same annotation number, according to the position settings.
-When disabled, diodes will not be moved.
+When turned on, each diode will be placed next to the switch footprint with common net, according to the position settings.
+When disabled, diodes will not be moved.</br>
+      If any switch has more than one diode, then <code>Default</code> and <code>Custom</code>
+      position options are not supported.
     </td>
   </tr>
   <tr>